Word Meanings - DISULPHIDE - Book Publishers vocabulary database

 The great band commissural fibers which unites the two cerebral hemispheres.
 See corpus callosum, under Carpus. - CALLOW

 1. Destitute of feathers; naked; unfledged.
 An in the leafy summit, spied a nest, Which, o'er the callow young, a sparrow pressed.
 Dryden.
 2. Immature; boyish; "green"; as, a callow youth.
 I perceive by this, thou art but a callow maid.
-Old Play . - CALLE
+Old Play . - SULPHUR-BOTTOM

-A very large whalebone whale of the genus Sibbaldius, having a yellowish belly; especially, S. sulfureus of the North Pacific, and S. borealis of the North Atlantic; -- called also sulphur whale. - FORMERLY
+A very large whalebone whale of the genus Sibbaldius, having a yellowish belly; especially, S. sulfureus of the North Pacific, and S. borealis of the North Atlantic; -- called also sulphur whale. - CALLE

 In time past, either in time immediately preceding or at any indefinite distance; of old; heretofore. - CONTAINMENT